 The Lost City of the Incas is one of the most touristy and crowded attractions in the world (averaging 2,500 people a day)!
 Getting your Machu Picchu tickets can be a real struggle.
 Thankfully, here at Cachi, we’ve taken care of almost all the thinking and planning for you.
 Below is a complete guide on how to buy your entrance tickets to Machu Picchu with 3 options to choose from, the cost associated, how to add Machu Picchu Mountain and/or Huayna Picchu, explain how to get refunds, and lastly we threw in a few tips on how to make this lengthy process a little bit easier.
 Keep in mind, this entire process is the “grassroots” way; it’s all the planning you’d need to do from start to finish.
 If you want, you can just click on this link right here and we’ll take care of all your booking options for you.

-As of 2019, there are three ticket options for Machu Picchu:
+Heading into 2020, there are three ticket options for Machu Picchu:

 Please note, you can’t do Machu Picchu Mountain & Huayna Picchu in the same day.
+We anticipate price changes depending on the time of entrance for 2020.
+This post will be updated once those become official.

 Machu Picchu tickets cost as of 2019 is USD $46 for adults and USD $21 for children ages 8-17 and students that have an International Student Identification Card (ISIC).
 If you add Huayna Picchu or Machu Picchu Mountain hikes, the cost raises to USD $60 for adults and USD $36 for children and students with an ISIC card.